IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/service-spec-query.md

 1. Writes a *service query*
 2. Requests iecf to find and connect to a service whose attributes match that query

+It is important to know that service specifications and queries are very similar: in code, service specification is a child of service query.
+Thus, any function that takes a service query can be passed a service specification.
-Thus, service specifications and queries are very similar.
-The fundamental difference is that a service query is used by clients whereas a service specification is used by services: a specification is used to initialize a service while a query is used to *find* a service.
+The fundamental difference between the two is that a service query is used by clients whereas a service specification is used by services: a specification is used to *initialize* a service while a query is used to *find* a service.

 At this point, we will digress a little and explain what it means to find a service on the network.
 The act of finding a service involves querying for it (by name, the protocol it uses, etc.) and getting the corresponding ip